-It was great to interview like minded music fan Ann Mahoney about her choices and memories.
-She tells me about about her acting technique and about being part of The Walking Dead cast, Bad Moms, also her other work and projects she is involved with.
+It was great to interview like minded-music fan Ann Mahoney about her choices and memories.
+She tells me about about her acting technique and about being part of The Walking Dead cast, Bad Moms, also the other work and projects with which she is involved.

 PC: You were born in New York but were raised in New Orleans, for those of us who are not familiar with the area can you tell me about growing up as a typical kid there?

 AM: I moved to New Orleans when I was two, because my Dad got a position as a Professor of Jazz at Loyola University in New Orleans.
 He is an amazing composer, musician (plays trombone & piano), and is an exceptional teacher.
 So, my experience growing up in New Orleans is rooted in the Jazz scene.
 In fact, all of our lives here as kids are rooted in music – there are tons of festivals each year, and families participate.
 Great food, music, a blend of people – very beautiful culture.

 And of course, there is Mardi Gras – as kids we all look forward to it – Mardi Gras isn’t just one day.
 Parades start two weeks plus BEFORE Mardi Gras day.
 So the weekends before, Friday nights, Saturday afternoons and nights, we all head down to the parade route with other families and catch beads, doubloons, stuffed animals.
 It is a magical time.

 Our school system is very respectful of tradition too – we had king cake every Friday during carnival season.
 We all dress in black and gold on Fridays to support the Saints during football season.
 You will even see straight-laced lawyers in their jerseys on Fridays!
 The people down here, they have a way of constantly celebrating life, and a deep appreciation for the gift of living.

 PC: Was it always your dream to become an actor?